-My friend MJ who enjoys amateur astronomy, told me about an annual event that took place in Oregon.
-Despite having very little idea about astronomy, the thought of camping in the great outdoors and looking up at the universe without light/sound pollution piqued my curiosity.
+MJ, my friend who loves amateur astronomy, told me about an event in Oregon.
+Despite having very little idea about astronomy, the thought of camping outdoors and looking at the universe without light/sound pollution was intriguing.

 Registering online was easy.
 Figuring out how to get to the remote location proved to be more difficult.
 Since there were no buses/trains or even an Uber heading up the mountain, our only option was to drive a car.
-Google map told me it would take about five hours to drive from the airport to Ochoco National Forest.
+Google maps told me it would take five hours to drive from the airport to Ochoco National Forest.
 Luckily, our friends MJ and Vern decided to join us!
-They drove from Utah all the way to Portland the day before we flew there.
+They drove from Utah all the way to Portland the day before we got there.

-It was a scenic drive.
-An array of pine trees gathered on the sides of the road while a large mountain peeked in between them.
-Jeremie even spotted a deer or two but my eyes were too busy looking at the trees so I never saw any.
+It was a scenic drive—an array of pine trees gathered on the sides of the road while a large mountain peeked behind them.
+Jeremie spotted a deer or two, but my eyes were too busy looking at the trees, so I never saw them.

-Resting my head on the pile of bags that lay between me and Jeremie, my mind drifted into an alternating state of consciousness and unconsciousness.
-I wanted to take in as much of the landscape that enveloped us but my lack of sleep the night before convinced me to finally doze off.
+Resting my head on the bags next to me, my mind drifted into an alternating state of consciousness and unconsciousness.
+I wanted to take in as much of the landscape as possible, but my lack of sleep the night before kept me from being awake.

-I was bolted awake by something.
-I had no idea what woke me up but I was having a hard time breathing.
-Everyone in the car looked calm and relaxed.
-Must have been a bad dream but it smelled like there was smoke in the air.
-I shifted my glance towards the window and saw several clouds of smoke rising from the trees and the ground looked burnt.
+I was jolted awake by an unknown force.
+I had no idea what it was, but I was having a hard time breathing.
+Everyone in the car didn't seem alarmed.
+Must have been a bad dream but I could smell smoke in the air.
+I looked out the window, saw clouds of smoke rising from the trees, and the ground looked brown and burnt.

-I've read somewhere that forests actually need fires to thrive.
-By burning the twigs and leaves that fall from the trees, it allows seedlings to grow.
+I've read that forests actually need fires to thrive.
+The fire burns twigs and leaves that fall from the trees, allowing forest floors to open up for seedlings to grow.
 It's amazing how something that seems destructive is actually necessary.

-We arrived in the camp site late in the afternoon.
-The sun was still high in the sky and dust traveled in the air as we made our way through the parked RVs and tents that had already arrived before us.
-At the end of the road, we found a shaded spot near a tree and decided to set our green, 2-person tent there.
+We arrived at the campsite late in the afternoon.
+The sun was still high in the sky and dust traveled in the air as we walked among the RVs that arrived before us.
+At the end of the road, we found a shaded spot near a tree and decided to set up our tent there.

-The last time I went camping was a few years ago in Anawangin.
+The last time I went camping was in Anawangin a few years ago.
 I was with my dad, brothers, and my younger brother's girlfriend.
-That was one of the most unforgettable vacations I'd had with my family and the first camping trip we'd ever been to.
+It was an unforgettable experience and the first camping trip we'd ever done.

 The next day, we joined a group of people on a hike.
-It was pretty much a short walk that probably took 30-45 minutes.
-The best thing about it though was learning about the wilderness.
-It felt like being in a Nat Geo show as our guide explained the things we saw.
+It was a short walk that took 30-45 minutes.
+The best thing about it was learning about the wilderness.
+It felt like being in a Nat Geo program learning about our surroundings.

-It was really hot during the day but freezing cold in the evenings.
-What constantly woke me up though wasn't the cold.
+It was very hot during the day and freezing cold in the evenings.
+What kept waking me up though wasn't the cold.
 In fact, my sleeping bag kept me warm and comfortable.
-It was this rocky patch next to my head that I kept rolling onto that woke me up.
-Out of laziness, I drifted back to sleep only to wake up to the feeling of a sharp rock on my cheek.
+It was a rocky patch next to my head that I kept rolling onto that woke me up.
+Out of laziness, I went back to sleep only to wake up again to the feeling of a sharp rock on my cheek.

 The next day, we moved next to MJ and Vern's soft, grassy spot.
-Our green tent looked too tiny compared to their 6-person tent!
+Our green tent looked too tiny compared to theirs!

-At night, everything was completely different.
-Red glowing lights emerged from the tents.
-There was no light pollution from the city so it was pitch black except for the red glowing lights.
-We were told not to use white light because it would ruin someone's night vision and may take 30 minutes to recover.
+At night, I was transported to another world as red glowing lights emerged from the tents.
+There was no light pollution from the city, so it was complete darkness except for the red lights.
+We were told not to use white light because it ruins someone's night vision and may take them 30 minutes to recover.

 It was incredibly surreal.
-Instead of joining the night sky tour, Jeremie and I stayed in our tent and removed the rain fly to get a view of the stars.
+Instead of joining the night sky tour, we stayed in our tent and removed the rain fly to get a clearer view of the stars.

-"Falling star!" we'd exclaim every time we saw a meteor.
-It was exhilarating.
-I'd never seen that many stars.
-Ever.
-I couldn't take my eyes off the sky.
+"Falling star!" we'd exclaim every time we saw something move.
+It was exciting.
+I had never seen so many stars in the sky.